data-skeptic/openhouseproject.co/contrib.md

 </div>

+<h3>2) Validate pages that we've crawled</h3>
-2) Help us review pages that we've crawled to validate if they should be parsed or not by using our web interface found [here](http://openhouseproject.co/review-crawls.html).
+Help us review pages that we've crawled to validate if they should be parsed or not by using our web interface found [here](http://openhouseproject.co/review-crawls.html).

+<h3>3) Write parsing code for a page</h3>
-3) Help us develop parsing code.
+Help us develop parsing code.
 Get started in 2 minutes using our web interface found [here](http://openhouseproject.co/create-parse.html).